maxlath/lev2/README.md

 ```

 ### --keys
-List all the keys in the current range.
-Will tabularize the output by default (see `--line`).
+List all the keys in the current range
 ```sh
 lev --keys
 ```